Responsibilities and Impact

 - Serves as Chair of the Board of Commissioners of Public Lands (BCPL):

-- Annually disburses money back into public schools to fund books and technology (2020 annual and supplemental disbursements totaled $43.5 million)
+- Annually disburses money back into public schools to fund books and technology (2022 annual disbursement totaled $40.6 million)

 - Invests in Wisconsin communities for projects in economic development and infrastructure